 2022/23

-Sydney went on to defeat New Zealand in the Grand Final and win their first back-to-back titles since their 2003-2005 three-peat.
-Derrick Walton Jr (21 points and 6 assists), who was named the Championship Series MVP, and Xavier Cooks (19 points and 11 rebounds) had outstanding games for the Kings, while Brown Jr (22 points) came off the bench and finished as the Breaker’s high scorer in the King’s game five win (77-69).
+Sydney went on to defeat New Zealand in the Grand Final, claiming back-to-back titles for the first time since their 2003-2005 three-peat.
+Derrick Walton Jr. (21 points and 6 assists), named Championship Series MVP, and Xavier Cooks (19 points and 11 rebounds) led the team, while Barry Brown Jr. scored 22 points for the Breakers in Sydney’s decisive Game 5 win (77-69).
+The series saw a record attendance of 67,811 fans, the highest in NBL Grand Final history.

 It was the last game of the season, and it delivered all sorts of drama.